Believe it or not, forgetting you have a container of protein powder in the back of a cabinet is pretty common.

 - The expiration date is an estimate, not an exact calculation.

-- Protein powders are typically kept in dry environments (i.e. the container) – Without moisture, it’s very difficult for microbes of any kind to grow.
+- Protein powders are typically kept in dry environments (i.e. the container) – The powder itself is already dehydrated, and without exposure to moisture, it’s difficult for microbes of any kind to grow.

-The higher the temperature you’ve stored the protein at, the more likely this reaction has started to occur.
-If your protein has been sitting in a cold pantry, you should be pretty optimistic.
+The higher the temperature you’ve stored the protein at, the more likely any breakdown or microorganism growth has started to occur.
+If your protein has been sitting in a cold and dry pantry, you can be somewhat optimistic.

 Without expensive lab equipment, the best way to tell if your vegan protein has expired is by using your smell and taste.